-HELP loan limit
+6.11 Combined HELP loan limit

-The combined HELP loan limit is the maximum amount that students can borrow with respect to tuition fees and student contribution amounts and includes HECS-HELP, FEE-HELP, VET FEE-HELP and VET Student Loans.
-HECS-HELP debt that was accrued prior to 1 January 2020 and the FEE-HELP loan fee levied against undergraduate courses are not included in a student's HELP loan limit.
+The combined HELP loan limit is the maximum amount that students can borrow from the Commonwealth government to cover the costs of tuition fees and student contribution amounts.
+It includes HECS-HELP, FEE-HELP, VET FEE-HELP and VET Student Loans.
+HECS-HELP debt that was accrued prior to 1 January 2020 and the FEE-HELP loan fee levied against undergraduate courses are not included in a student's combined HELP loan limit.

-In 2021, the HELP loan limit that applies to courses in the fields of education offered by CHC is \$108,232.00.
+In 2022, the HELP loan limit that applies to courses in the fields of education offered by CHC is \$109,206.00.

-HELP balance
+6.12 HELP balance

 A student's HELP balance is their available borrowing capacity for HELP loans.
-It is calculated by subtracting the amount of current HELP debt from the HELP loan limit in a given year: for example, a student who enrols in a course of study in 2021 with a current HELP debt of 43,500.00 will have an available HELP balance of 43,500.00 = 44,730.00 = 44,730.00
+It is calculated by subtracting the amount of current HELP debt from the HELP loan limit in a given year: for example, a student who enrols in a course of study in 2021 with a current HELP debt of \$43,500.00 will have an available HELP balance of \$109,206.00 - \$43,500.00 = \$65,706.00.

-Taking out a further HELP loan will reduce the available HELP balance, while making a repayment will increase the available HELP balance.
+Taking out further HELP loans will reduce the available HELP balance, while making repayments will increase the available HELP balance.